Admission to the DPhil in Philosophy

 I have an undergraduate degree in Philosophy (or a closely-related degree) and a one-year masters in Philosophy (or a closely-related degree).
 Am I eligible to apply for the DPhil in Philosophy?

-The entry requirements state that the Faculty of Philosophy usually asks for an undergraduate degree in Philosophy (or a closely-related degree), as well as a master’s degree that is equivalent to our two-year masters course, the BPhil in Philosophy.
-A one-year masters in Philosophy is therefore not strictly equivalent to our BPhil in Philosophy.
-However, the admissions board may decide to accept a one-year masters as an eligible degree for admission to the DPhil in Philosophy, but this cannot be guaranteed.
-The Faculty cannot unfortunately give you an assessment as to whether your current degrees make you eligible – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+A one-year master's in Philosophy is usually not strictly equivalent to our BPhil in Philosophy.
+The admissions board may decide to accept a one-year master's as an eligible degree for admission to the DPhil in Philosophy, but this cannot be guaranteed.
+The Faculty unfortunately cannot give you an assessment as to whether your current degrees make you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course, It is therefore impossible to predict the judgement that will be made by the admissions board.

 I have an undergraduate degree in Philosophy (or a closely-related degree) and a master’s degree that is not in Philosophy (or a closely related discipline) OR an undergraduate degree not in Philosophy (or a closely-related degree) and a master's degree that is in Philosophy (or a closely related discipline).
 Am I eligible to apply for the DPhil in Philosophy?

-The entry requirements state that the Faculty of Philosophy usually asks for two degrees in Philosophy (or a closely-related degree) for admission to the DPhil in Philosophy.
-However, the admissions board may decide to consider you for admission to the DPhil in Philosophy, but this cannot be guaranteed.
-The Faculty cannot unfortunately give you an assessment as to whether your current degrees make you eligible – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
-However, please note that admission to the DPhil in Philosophy is very competitive (we receive approximately 160 applications for 15 places) and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.
+The admissions board may decide to consider you for admission to the DPhil in Philosophy, but this cannot be guaranteed.
+The Faculty unfortunately cannot give you an assessment as to whether your current degrees make you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.
+However, please note that admission to the DPhil in Philosophy is very competitive and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.

 I have an undergraduate degree and a master’s degree but they are not in Philosophy (or a closely-related degree), am I eligible to apply for the DPhil in Philosophy?

-The entry requirements state that the Faculty of Philosophy usually asks for two degrees in Philosophy (or a closely-related degree) for admission to the DPhil in Philosophy.
-However, the admissions board may decide to consider you for admission to the DPhil in Philosophy, but this cannot of course be guaranteed.
-The Faculty cannot unfortunately give you an assessment as to whether your current degrees make you eligible – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+The admissions board may decide to consider you for admission to the DPhil in Philosophy, but this cannot of course be guaranteed.
+The Faculty unfortunately cannot give you an assessment as to whether your current degrees make you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-However, please note that admission to the DPhil in Philosophy is very competitive (we receive approximately 160 applications for 15 places) and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.
+However, please note that admission to the DPhil in Philosophy is very competitive and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.

-If you are serious about studying a masters and/or doctoral degree in Philosophy at the University of Oxford, you could possibly look into studying a philosophy conversion course.
-A philosophy conversion course (in the UK these are usually called a ’Graduate Diploma in Philosophy’) offers you a way to earn another undergraduate degree (but this time in Philosophy) in one year instead of three years (it is shorter because you already have an undergraduate degree).
+If you are serious about studying a masters and/or doctoral degree in Philosophy at the University of Oxford, you could possibly look into studying a philosophy conversion course (in the UK these are usually called a 'Graduate Diploma in Philosophy').
+A philosophy conversion course offers you a way to earn another undergraduate degree (but this time in Philosophy) in one year instead of three years (it is shorter because you already have an undergraduate degree).
 Oxford University unfortunately does not have such a course but there are many other universities in the UK that do.
 You can do a web search for “philosophy conversion course UK” or “graduate diploma in Philosophy UK” to find them.
 There may also be one-year masters courses elsewhere which allow you to enter without an undergraduate degree in philosophy, upon completion of which you may be eligible for our graduate degrees in Philosophy.

-The DPhil entry requirements state that the Faculty usually asks for an undergraduate degree with honours in Philosophy or a closely-related degree which involved substantial engagement with philosophy, and the BPhil in Philosophy or an equivalent national or international qualification.
 It is not possible to provide a list of degrees that would be considered as closely-related to Philosophy as it is not the degree name that is taken into account when considering admissions, but the quantity of philosophy-related modules/topics/content taken as part of the degree.
 For example, someone with a degree in Politics who has completed considerable work in Political Theory and Political Philosophy may be deemed to be suitable to apply for our course.
 Similarly, someone with a Law degree who has completed considerable work in Jurisprudence or Philosophy of Law/Legal Philosophy or someone with a degree in Theology who has studied Philosophical Theology topics, may also be deemed suitable to apply for our course.
 But this judgement is to be made by the admissions board once it is in receipt of your complete application.
-It is therefore not possible for the Faculty to give you an assessment as to whether your degree is closely related and would make you eligible to apply for the DPhil in Philosophy as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+It is therefore not possible for the Faculty to give you an assessment as to whether your degree is closely related and would make you eligible to apply for the DPhil in Philosophy, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.

-An applicant will not be automatically excluded if they do not meet the minimum degree result(s) or GPA listed in the entry requirements but the Faculty cannot unfortunately give you an assessment as to whether your application would or could result in an offer – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+An applicant will not be automatically excluded if they do not meet the minimum degree result(s) or GPA listed in the entry requirements but the Faculty unfortunately cannot give you an assessment as to whether your application would or could result in an offer, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-However, please note that admission to the DPhil in Philosophy is very competitive (we receive approximately 160 applications for 15 places) and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.
+However, please note that admission to the DPhil in Philosophy is very competitive and the vast majority of DPhil applicants have an undergraduate and graduate degree in philosophy (with some also having publications and relevant work experience), so you may want to take this into account when deciding to apply for the course.

 You are not required to have any publications but these may be an advantage as admission to the course is very competitive.